SCLiao47/TraceVis/README.md

 1. Formatting Mapbox plot for better visualization, include {height, width, zoom}
 2. Try out different coloring styles.
 Settle on 'dark' map with reversed 'sunset' colormap
 3. Put numpy data in to Pandas dataframe

+### 2023/12/01
+1. Found that plotly is not suitable for directly animating such large amount of frames.
+Switch to separated approach: save each frame as .png and make .gif afterward.
+2. To output plotly as image file, need `kaleido` package.
+However, [it somehow needs to be downgraded](https://stackoverflow.com/a/72614865/13624201).
+3. Turns out, plotly output image with `orca` is more efficient in this case.
+4. Implemented pngs to gif via `PIM` and get the [**animation.gif**](/Image/animation.gif)

 ## Backlog and wishlist
 1. Automated map image generation according to running files